Active vs Inactive Ingredients in Skincare

 Every brand has its own philosophy when it comes to its ingredient choices and how it communicates that to its customers.

-I can only speak for myself - and at Beauty by Ané Skincare our approach is to use a combination of natural and synthetically derived ingredientsbecause I believe that gives us the best opportunity to create the high-performance skincare that we want to offer you.
+I can only speak for myself - and at Beauty by Ané Skincare our approach is to use a combination of natural and synthetically derived ingredients because I believe that gives us the best opportunity to create the high-performance skincare that we want to offer you.

 I love the benefits that ingredients like Retinaldehyde, different types of peptides, Vitamin C derivatives and several other synthetic options can safely bring to our formulations - and most importantly to our customers and their skin concerns and goals.
+(If you're interested in how these powerhouse ingredients work, keep an eye out for our upcoming three-part Retinoids series, and check out our Vitamin C series for a deep dive into C derivatives.)

 I also love that we are in a position where modern science allows us to combine some of the best, cutting-edge synthetic ingredients with natural ingredients like botanical oils and extracts that have been around for centuries - and that we can bring all of this together in one formulation to offer you the best products we can and support you in your skin journey.